chipsalliance/chisel/docs/src/cookbooks/boringutils.md

 println(ChiselStage.emitVerilog(new Top))
 ```

-In addition, you can specify additional modules to route the connection through:
+In addition, you can specify additional modules to route the connection through, where the strings "first" and "second"
+are the names of the intermediate wires instantiated in the modules we route through.

 ```scala mdoc
 class Dummy extends MultiIOModule { }